-I've spent about the last decade of my life developing tools for note taking and file management, the most important of which is an encrypted note-taking app.
-And when I talk to others about how their lives changed once they knew their thoughts and words were private, the response is always the same: "I feel free," is what I hear.
-They talk about the subtle, but powerful, difference privacy brings you.
+I've spent the last decade of my life developing tools for note taking, the most important of which is this encrypted note-taking app.
+And when I talk to users about how their lives changed once their thoughts and words became private, the response is always the same: "I feel free," is what I hear.
+They talk about the subtle but powerful difference privacy brings you.
 You become accustomed to the luxury of knowing what you say will never be repeated.

-Imagine you were in a room with 50 people.
-All around you, in every direction, are people breathing in the same circulated air as you.
+Imagine you are in a room with fifty people.
 It's crowded.
-The environment dramatically changes your thoughts.
+The air is muddled and warm.
+Your thoughts and very mode of being are altered by the environment.
 You are distracted.
 You are influenced by what you hear.
-You don't have the same thoughts you have as if you were alone.
+You don't have the same thoughts you'd have if you were alone.

-Now imagine that every thing you said in that room had a 1% chance of being heard by someone else.
+Now imagine that every thought you had in that room had a chance of being heard or recorded by someone else.
 Life changes.
 Suddenly you worry what you said.
 What you might say.
 You are a whole different person.
 You become a subdued version of yourself, limited in your creativity and oomph.

-Internet living is about being in a room with 50 million people.
-We are not ourselves there.
-We have to be much more cautious about ourselves.
-We adapt to wherever we are.
-And ourselves multiply.
-We are a hundred different people, depending on where we find ourselves on the world web that day.
-I know that when I speak with friends on Slack, or write a note on Evernote or Google Docs, there is an ever-present 1% chance that what I am typing will one day be seen by someone else.
-And with this thought lingering in the back of my mind at all times, I do not write like I would write in a private journal.
+Internet living is about being in a room with hundreds of millions of people.
+We are not ourselves here.
+We have to be cautious and adapt to where we are.
+We find ourselves multiplying.
+We are a hundred different people, depending where on the web we are that day.
+I know that when I speak with friends on Slack, or write a note on Evernote or Google Docs, there is an ever-present chance that what I am typing will one day be seen by someone else beyond the intended audience.
+And with this thought lingering, I do not write like I would in a private journal.
 I write as if an audience were present.
-I pause between every few sentences to look both ways.
+I pause between sentences to look both ways.

-That's why I spent the time on encryption and privacy.
-I don't want the worry and the hassle of others watching me.
+That's why I spend the time on encryption and privacy.
+I don't want the worry and influence of others watching me.
 I don't want to have to check my doors every night.
 I want to know I am safe to be me.
-And safe to have my best thoughts.
+To have my best thoughts.
 To write without worry of perfection.

 I just want to write like it's nobody's business.